Island Hopping Beyond Bali To The Gili Islands

 It’s famous for it’s local food but also for Anthony Bourdain’s endorsement in his travel show ‘No Reservations‘.

-I have to say that it was curiously delicious meal incorporating crispy pork fat, spiced meat, and a blood sausage.
+I have to say that it was curiously simple but delicious meal incorporating crispy pork fat, spiced meat, and a blood sausage, all served without ceremony and on a paper plate.

 At the world famous Ibu Oka Restaurant in Ubud